The Economic Journal

 The Economic Journal is a peer-reviewed academic journal of economics published on behalf of the Royal Economic Society by Oxford University Press.
 The journal was established in 1891 and publishes papers from all areas of economics.
-The editor-in-chief is Francesco Lippi (Libera Università Internazionale degli Studi Sociali Guido Carli & Einaudi Institute of Economics and Finance).
+The editor-in-chief is Francesco Lippi (Libera Università Internazionale degli Studi Sociali Guido Carli & Einaudi Institute for Economics and Finance).

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.178.

 History

 Introduction

 The journal was conceived in November 1890, at the inauguration of the British Economic Association (which became the Royal Economic Society in 1902).
 One of the central aims of the new society was to create a forum through which British economic research could be published.
 In a circular sent out before the inaugural meeting, Alfred Marshall, one of the founding members of the society, indicated the significant impact a new journal would have on British economic science: